Ravi4090/Monitring/README.md

 This monitoring stack provides a flexible and powerful way to monitor and log metrics across multiple servers and containers.
 With Prometheus, Loki, and Grafana, you can easily scale and visualize your data in real time.

 Future Enhancements
-Alerting: Set up alerting rules in Prometheus and configure Alertmanager to receive notifications (email, Slack, etc.) when conditions are met.
+- **Alerting**: Set up alerting rules in Prometheus and configure Alertmanager to receive notifications (email, Slack, etc.) when conditions are met.
-Security: Secure the Grafana dashboard by configuring SSL, adding OAuth or LDAP authentication for access control.
-Custom Dashboards: Customize Grafana dashboards to suit specific business metrics or infrastructure components.